soundpress/NYCCharter/docs/c46/index.rst

    Review cycle.
 The term "review cycle" means the time between the deadline for the filing of a submission to the commission and the scheduled date of the next public meeting of the commission.

-2. Not later than August 1, 2018 and no later than August 1 every year thereafter, the commission shall submit to the mayor and the speaker of the council a report with the following data for the previous calendar year:
+2. Not later than August 1, 2018 and no later than August 1 every year thereafter, the commission shall submit to the mayor and the speaker of the council and post online a report with the following data for the previous calendar year:

    i.
 Total number of submissions received by the commission, including submissions for conceptual, preliminary and final review, and disaggregated by the following: